 Architecture.
 All components of TD-MPC2 are implemented as MLPs with intermediate linear layers followed by LayerNorm (Ba et al., 2016) and Mish (Misra, 2019) activations.
-To mitigate exploding gradients, we normalize the latent representation by projecting z into L fixed-dimensional simplices using a softmax operation (Lavoie et al. (2022); see Appendix H for an implementation).
-A key benefit of embedding z as simplices (as opposed to e.g. a discrete representation or squashing) is that it naturally biases the representation towards sparsity without enforcing hard constraints.
+To mitigate exploding gradients, we normalize the latent representation by projecting z into L fixed-dimensional simplices using a softmax operation (Lavoie et al., 2022).
+A key benefit of embedding z as simplices (as opposed to e.g. a discrete representation or squashing) is that it naturally biases the representation towards sparsity without enforcing hard constraints (see Appendix H for motivation and implementation).
 We dub this normalization scheme SimNorm.
 Let V be the dimensionality of each simplex g constructed from L partitions (groups) of z.
 SimNorm then applies the following transformation: